Jamalh8/Travel-app/README.md

 This project will involve concepts from all core training modules; more specifically, this will involve:

-Project Management
+-Project Management
-Python Fundamentals
+-Python Fundamentals
-Python Testing
+-Python Testing
-Git
+-Git
-Basic Linux
+-Basic Linux
-Python Web Development
+-Python Web Development
-Continuous Integration
+-Continuous Integration
-Cloud Fundamentals
+-Cloud Fundamentals
-Databases
+-Databases

 ### Designing the application